Genealogical Population-Based Training for Hyperparameter Optimization: Introduction

-During the design of learning models, the selection among many hyperparameters (HPs) is crucial for the performances obtained and for the acceleration of the learning process.
+During the design of learning models, the selection of many hyperparameters (HPs) within a search space often very huge is crucial for the performances obtained and for the acceleration of learning processes \cite{hinz2018speeding, albelwi2016automated, albelwi2017framework, loshchilov2016cma, talathi2015hyper}.

 The main goal of Hyper-Parameter Optimization (HPO) is to develop techniques capable of finding the best HPs of a learning model with a reasonable computational cost.
-HPO also increases the reproducibility and reliability of results thanks to process automation.
+HPO also increases the reproducibility and reliability of results thanks to the automation of the process.
 HPO is challenging because it requires finding a minimum in a complex space of a computationally expensive, irregular function whose gradient is unavailable.

 The first HPO method introduced was grid-search, which trivially evaluates the model's performance on series of HPs arranged in a grid in the HP space.
 A widespread alternative is RandomSearch \cite{bergstra2012random}, where HPs are sampled randomly in the HP space.
-The main shortcoming of these approaches lies in their simplicity: they do not understand if the performance of an HP is globally good or bad.
+The main shortcoming of these approaches lies in their simplicity: they do not make use of the performances of previously evaluated HPs.

 Model-based algorithms, such as BO (Bayesian Optimization), aim at modelling performances of HPs on the search space.
 BO creates a probabilistic surrogate model on the search space and decides what HPs to evaluate next with the help of an acquisition function.
-A surrogate model can be, for example, GPs (Gaussian Processes) that perform well on few data points and simple hyperspaces \cite{eggensperger2013towards}, and random forests or TPE (Tree Perzen Estimator) that perform well on a more significant number of data points and complex spaces \cite{bergstra2011algorithms}.
+A surrogate model can be, for example, GPs (Gaussian Processes) that perform well on few data points and simple hyperspaces \cite{eggensperger2013towards}, or random forests or TPE (Tree Parzen Estimator) that perform well on a more significant number of data points and complex spaces \cite{bergstra2011algorithms}.

-Model-free algorithms such as Population Based (PB) methods present the advantage of being easy to parallelize as they create many independent training agents.
-They are inspired by biological evolution and can use reproduction, mutation, recombination, or selection depending on agents' performances.
-For example, CMA-ES samples configurations according to a multivariate Gaussian process, whose mean and covariance matrix are updated every iteration as a function of the best individuals of the last iteration \cite{loshchilov2016cma}.
+Model-free algorithms such as Population Based (PB) methods present the advantage of being easy to parallelize as they train independently many learning models with different hyperparameters.
+Such algorithms are inspired by biological evolution and can use reproduction, mutation, recombination, or selection depending on models' performances.
+Another example, CMA-ES samples HPs configurations according to a multivariate Gaussian process, whose mean and covariance matrix are updated every iteration as a function of the best individuals of the last iteration \cite{loshchilov2016cma}.